 Beaten 36-24 by City in Lismore back in round four, the Eagles feel they can take plenty from that match into tonight’s encounter.
 They’re feeling confident.

 “We were really flat that day for some reason, we lacked physicality but we learned a lot about them and how best to counteract some of their threats,” says Matwijow.
 “If we can bring that physicality and enthusiasm to the game, I think we’ll go well.
 They’ve got a potent and powerful backline and if we can stop some of their front-foot ball and stop their backs from getting a roll on, we’ll go alright.”

 Six wins from their eight games, five home games in five different locations around New South Wales – Sydney, Lismore, Orange, Dubbo and now Gosford – and the bonus of Friday night finals football with a chance to reach the big dance.
 Win or lose, you get the feeling this has been one heck of a ride for Matwijow and his fellow Eagles.

 “We’ve just bonded well as a group and really bought into playing together,” he reflects.
 “We’ve played with some really good enthusiasm and I think we’ve been smart as well in knowing that we didn’t want to play beyond our means early on, and just made sure our structures and basics were there to create opportunities.

 “We thought that if we performed to our best that a top two finish wasn’t beyond us.
 We’ve probably exceeded a lot of people’s expectations but we’re here now, hopefully we can push on and take it another week into the Grand Final.”

-First published by Rugby News on October 24th, 2014
+Original version published by Rugby News on October 24th, 2014